Skip to content

 Julia Project Environment

 The Julia built-in package manager allows you to create a project and enable project-specific dependencies.
 Julia manages packages in the Julia depot located by default in ~/.julia.
 However, that NFS filesystem is not meant for high-speed access.
-Therefore, this Julia depot folder should be located on a fast filesystem of your choice (grand, eagle).
+Therefore, this Julia depot folder should be located on a fast filesystem of your choice.
 The Julia depot directory is set via the environment variable JULIA_DEPOT_PATH.
-For example, you can set the Julia depot to a directory on Polaris grand filesystem by adding the following line to your ~/.bashrc file:
+For example, you can set the Julia depot to a directory on Polaris's Eagle filesystem by adding the following line to your ~/.bashrc file:

 Programming Julia on Polaris